 Cash flow is an ongoing concern of most every business owner, whether they are just in the startup phase or have been in business for years.
-A business line of credit can fill those gaps when you are experiencing a cash crunch or get hit with unexpected expenses.
+A business line of credit can fill those gaps when you are experiencing a temporary slow-down in business or getting hit with unexpected expenses.

 One of the biggest advantages of a line of credit is the fact that you have control over your business.
-A business line of credit saves you from retrieving money from your personal savings account, using credit cards as a means of funds, or approaching family and friends if you have a sudden need for cash.
+A business line of credit saves you from being tempted to take money from your personal savings account or using credit cards as a means of funds when unexpected expenses hit.

 - You might be asked to give a personal guarantee for the line of credit amount.